-The need for a new revenue stream for councils to fund higher Integrated Water Cycle Management (IWCM) asset lifecycle costs
+- the need for a new revenue stream for councils to fund higher whole-of-water-cycle management (WWCM) asset lifecycle costs

-The need to develop a suite of tools or delivery pathways to IWCM that accommodate the diversity of the local government sector
+- the need to develop a suite of tools or delivery pathways to WWCM that accommodate the diversity of the local government sector

-The need to distinguish between local community benefits, water corporation benefits and broader state-wide benefits, to provide for an appropriate basis for apportioning costs of ICWM infrastructure.
+- the need to distinguish between local community benefits, water corporation benefits and broader state-wide benefits, to provide for an appropriate basis for apportioning costs of WWCM infrastructure.

 Additionally, MAV's submission to the 2014 Metropolitan Whole of Water Cycle Strategic Framework 2014-2024 Discussion Paper (Word - 329KB) outlined key areas that require further work in order for the Metropolitan Framework to be able to effectively achieve its goals.